Leading Causes of Serious Accidents in California

 Drowsy Driving

 Driving while fatigued can affect a person’s skills in similar ways as intoxication.
-Unfortunately, in our fast-paced lives, many people drive when they're too tired and cause collisions because they're fighting to stay awake or fell asleep at the wheel.
+Unfortunately, in our fast-paced lives, many people drive when they're too tired and cause collisions because they're fighting to stay awake or fall asleep at the wheel.

 Speeding